-An opera in two or more acts, steeped in the “Anna Livia Plurabelle” chapter of Finnegans Wake by James Joyce, and drawing out and upon some of the 3,000+ references to opera that he fused into his flourishing text.
+An opera in two or more acts, steeped in the “Anna Livia Plurabelle” portion of Finnegans Wake by James Joyce, and drawing out and upon some of the 3,000+ references to opera that he fused into his flourishing text.

 Begetter / Librettist